 Environmental impact – The information that is to be reported on the Electricity Facts label under the heading “emissions and waste (per MWH generated, as a percentage of Texas average)” comprising indicators for carbon dioxide, nitrogen oxides, particulates, sulfur dioxide and spent nuclear fuel.

-Fuel mix – Information reported on the Electricity Facts label under the heading “sources of power generation” with percentage values for coal and lignite, fuel oil, natural gas, nuclear and renewable energy (including biomass power, hydro power, solar power and wind power).
+Fuel mix – Information reported on the Electricity Facts label under the heading “sources of power generation” with percentage values for coal and lignite, fuel oil, natural gas, nuclear and renewable energy (including biomass power, hydro power, geothermal power, solar power, wind power, and other renewable energy resources such fuel cells, wave, and tidal power as approved by the Commission).

 New product – An electricity product marketed by an electric service provider to customers for the first time during a given reporting year.
+The product will only be considered new during the first reporting year in which it is marketed or offered to customers.

-Other generation– The aggregation of all PGCs, power marketers, independent system operators and other entities that together account for no more than 5.0% of an electric service provider’s sources of purchased electricity.
+Other generation– The aggregation of all PGCs, power marketers, independent system operators and other entities that together account for no more than 5.0% of an electric service provider’s sources of purchased electricity; or, generated electricity that is not accounted for by a direct bilateral supply contract between a PGC and an electric service provider.
+Unless RECs or Certificates of Generation have been purchased, Other Generation will be assigned the characteristics of the Default Scorecard.

 PGC Scorecard – A PGC’s company-wide fuel mix and environmental impact derived from aggregating data for all generating facilities operated in Texas by that PGC.

-Renewable Energy Credit (REC) - A tradable instrument representing the generation of one megawatt-hour of electricity from renewable energy fuel sources, as authorized by PURA §39.904 and implemented under §25.173 of this title (relating to the Goal for Renewable Energy).
+Renewable Energy Credit (REC) - A tradable instrument representing the generation attributes of one megawatt-hour of electricity from renewable energy fuel sources, as authorized by PURA §39.904 and implemented under §25.173 of this title (relating to the Goal for Renewable Energy).

-Unknown generation – Generated electricity that is not accounted for by a direct bilateral supply contract between a PGC and an electric service provider. f no RECs or Certificates of Generation are purchased to serve as attributes for this load.]
+.
+See consolidated definition if “Other Generation” above.
 Compilation of scorecard data.

-Commission staff shall create and maintain a database of PGC scorecards reflecting the PGC’s company-wide fuel mix and environmental impact.
+(1) Commission staff shall create and maintain a database of PGC scorecards reflecting the PGC’s company-wide fuel mix and environmental impact.
+If the PGC has generating units outside of Texas and is participating in the voluntary certificates market, staff will use the calculation for the company-wide scorecard, including those resources outside of Texas.
 The scorecards shall be used by electric service providers in calculating disclosures on their Electricity Facts labels under the headings “sources of power generation” and “emissions and waste (per MWH generated, as a percentage of Texas average).”
 Commission staff shall update the information contained in the database using the best available data.

-PGC scorecards shall be published on the commission’s internet web site and shall include:
+PGC scorecards shall be published annually on the commission’s internet web site and shall include:

-the PGC’s company-wide fuel mix, with categories for coal and lignite, natural gas, nuclear, and renewable energy other than that for which a REC has been issued; and
+the PGC’s company-wide fuel mix, with categories for coal and lignite, natural gas, nuclear, and renewable energy other than that for which a REC or Certificate of Generation has been issued; and

-the PGC’s company-wide emission rates for carbon dioxide, nitrogen oxides, particulates, and sulfur dioxide (in pounds per megawatt-hour generated), and for high-level nuclear waste (in curies per megawatt-hour generated).
+the PGC’s company-wide emission rates for carbon dioxide, nitrogen oxides, particulates, and sulfur dioxide (in pounds per megawatt-hour generated), and for high-level nuclear waste (in curies per megawatt-hour generated) other than that accounted for in RECs or Certificates of Generation.

-Commission staff shall calculate a default scorecard to account for any power of unknown generation.
-Unknown generation shall be calculated by subtracting from total statewide generation the amount of generation represented by a REC, certificate of generation or bilateral supply contract between a PGC and an electric service provider.
-The default scorecard shall be used by electric service providers to represent electricity not obtained under a direct supply contract with a PGC.
+Commission staff shall calculate a Default Scorecard to account for any power of Other Generation.
+Other Generation shall be calculated by subtracting from total statewide generation the amount of generation represented by a REC, certificate of generation or bilateral supply contract .
+The default scorecard shall be used by electric service providers to represent electricity not obtained under a bilateral supply contract or for which no REC or certificate of generation was purchased.
 The default scorecard shall be published on the commission’s internet web site beginning June 1, 2001.